Year-End Tax Planning Strategy for 2023

 FSA or HSA Contributions

-- Consider contributing to a Flexible Spending Account (FSA) or Health Savings Account (HSA) during your employer’s annual benefits enrollment period.
+- Consider contributing to a Flexible Spending Accounts (FSA) or Health Savings Accounts (HSA) during your employer’s annual benefits enrollment period.

 - Consider using HSA for long-term investing.